To read the texts click on the texts: Isa50:4-7; Phil 2:6-11; Mt 26:14 - 27:66

-Today’s liturgy combines both a sense of “triumph” and “tragedy”.
+Today's liturgy combines both a sense of “triumph” and “tragedy”.
 At the beginning, we commemorate the triumph of Christ our King.
 This is done through the blessing of palms, the procession and the singing.
 In the liturgy of the word, we hear the story of the sufferings and indignities to which Jesus was subjected.
 However, we keep in mind that even in this “tragedy” there is “triumph”.
+Even in his Passion the Palms continue to be present.
 This is because Christ came for precisely this purpose, to save in and through his death.

-Dietrich Boonhoeffer, the German theologian who poured out his life at the hands of the Nazis because he refused to allow the church to be the tool of oppression, wrote: “The church is the church only when it exists for others… The church must share in the secular problems of ordinary human life, not dominating, but helping and serving.”
+Dietrich Bonhoeffer, the German theologian who poured out his own life at the hands of the Nazis because he refused to allow the church to be the tool of oppression, wrote: “The church is the church only when it exists for others. . . .
+The church must share in the secular problems of ordinary human life, not dominating, but helping and serving. . . .
+It must not underestimate the importance of human example which has its origin in the humanity of Jesus.”

-We need the unity of mind and purpose to which Paul is calling the Philippians.
-We need to see ourselves in terms of our obligations to the community of those “in Christ” of which we claim to be a part.
-Maybe we need to see ourselves less in terms of “those who never sin” and more in terms of “those who serve”.
+We who profess holiness need the unity of mind and purpose to which Paul is calling the Philippians.
+We need to see ourselves in terms of our obligations to the community of those "in Christ" of which we claim to be a part.
+Maybe we need to see ourselves less in terms of "those who never sin" and more in terms of "those who serve”.
+Maybe we need to see ourselves in terms of the Servant-Christ, the "man for others" who bends himself to struggle for the wholeness and healing of a wounded world.
+Maybe we need to reexamine our own value structures that have been so subtly shaped by the success-oriented society around us.
 We need to see if we are acting in a manner worthy of the heavenly citizenship we claim.
 For Paul, to claim that citizenship meant to have a mind-set different from others.
-It meant a commitment to servant hood, a life poured out in service to others, totally emptied of self.
+It meant a commitment to servanthood, a life poured out in service to others, totally emptied of self.